-Stand alone VET Subjects SENIOR VET SUBJECT PREREQUISITE ICT30120 Certificate III in Information Technology - 8 QCE points Should have completed a Digital Technology subject in Year 9 and 10.
-MEM20413 Certificate II in Engineering Pathways - 4 QCE points No prerequisite but it is recommended to have completed at least one semester of metalwork.
-CPC10120 Certificate I in Construction + CPC20220 Certificate II in Construction Pathways - 4 (3 Prep + 1 Core) THIS ELECTIVE SUBJECT WILL INCUR A LEVY WHICH MAY INCLUDE CONSUMABLES, EXCURSION OR CAMPS.
+SENIOR VET SUBJECT PREREQUISITE CPC10120 Certificate I in Construction + CPC20220 Certificate II in Construction Pathways - 4 (3 Prep + 1 Core) THIS ELECTIVE SUBJECT WILL INCUR A LEVY WHICH MAY INCLUDE CONSUMABLES, EXCURSION OR CAMPS.
 No prerequisite but it is recommended to have completed at least one semester of woodwork.
 BSB30120 Certificate III in Business C in Year 10 English.
-SIS30115 / SIS20115 Certificate III in Sport & Recreation / Certificate II in Sport & Recreation THIS ELECTIVE SUBJECT WILL INCUR A LEVY WHICH MAY INCLUDE CONSUMABLES, EXCURSION OR CAMPS.
+SIS30115 / SIS20115 Certificate II in Sport & Recreation + Certificate III in Sport & Recreation THIS ELECTIVE SUBJECT WILL INCUR A LEVY WHICH MAY INCLUDE CONSUMABLES, EXCURSION OR CAMPS.
 C in Year 10 English.
+SIS30324 Certificate III in Fitness THIS ELECTIVE SUBJECT WILL INCUR A LEVY WHICH MAY INCLUDE CONSUMABLES, EXCURSION OR CAMPS.
+C in Year 10 English.
+ICT30120 Certificate III in Information Technology - 8 QCE points Should have completed a Digital Technology subject in Year 9 and 10.
+MEM20422 Certificate II in Engineering Pathways - 4 QCE points No prerequisite but it is recommended to have completed at least one semester of metalwork.